Pimpmydata/Pimpmydata/README.md

 I had to contact and answer to customers worries.
 I also train them to navigate through the new version.

-I was in touch with the dev team and supervise by my Project Chief.
+I was in touch with the dev team and supervised by my Project Chief.

 ▶ Functional consultant @ Helyad - from 03/2020 to 03/2023